 - Senegal has one of the highest electricity access rates, about 64 percent overall.
 The development of a centralized energy grid could provide more profuse access in the rural communities, but that is a cost-intensive endeavor for the nation.
 Solar and hydropower would be the most effective renewable sources for the country.

 - Hip-hop and rap is a medium that confronts Senegalese reality, recounts profound experiences of hardship and calls for actions of change.
-Senegal is 95 percent Muslim country and pervasive division of labor, societal roles and religious norms still exist.
+In Senegal, a 95 percent Muslim country, pervasive division of labor, societal roles and religious norms still exist.
 Rapping and involvement in this artistic movement allow for an honest, raw, politically charged reflection of these social values.
-Africulturban, a local youth organization, began a project for formerly incarcerated youth, access to the arts as an outlet for their stories and space for the narrative of stigmas in urban life to be discussed and molded.
+Africulturban, a local youth organization, began a project for formerly incarcerated youth, encouraging access to the arts as an outlet for their stories and a space for stigmas in urban life to be discussed and molded.

 - More than 60 percent of Senegal’s population is under the age of 25.
 A critique of many nations is the disengagement of the youth in politics, but the government of Senegal actively continues to try and engage this demographic through initiatives such as Plan of Action for Youth that aims to create coordinated policies through the National Youth Council of Senegal that integrate the youth in decision making and implementation of policies regarding education, employment, culture and health.

-- Education is free and compulsory until the age of 16.
-In 2000, primary school enrollment was 69.8 percent, and in 2009, it was 92.5 percent.
+- Education in Senegal is free and compulsory until the age of 16.
+In 2000, primary school enrollment was 69.3 percent, and in 2009, it was 84 percent.
 While the percentage of Senegalese youth attending school is particularly high, there are various aspects that direly need improvement such as the material goods needed for modern education.
 USAID is working to improve education in Senegal by providing internet access to more rural locations, textbooks for each grade level and renovating schools.

 - Senegal practices some of the best methods of combating HIV and AIDS.
 One of the first initiatives that the country enacted was the elimination of an excise tax that made condoms unaffordable, in conjunction with an education initiative to emphasize the importance of safe sexual practices.
 The religious community took action too, as AIDS became a regular topic in Friday sermons in mosques and religious figures addressed the issue on television and radio.
-Less than 0.5 percent of the adult population suffers from AIDS, and less than 0.2 percent of youth aged from 15 to 24 are living with AIDS, indicating positive results from government and religious efforts.
+Of the adult population between ages 15 and 49, 0.4 percent suffer from AIDS, indicating positive results from government and religious efforts.

 – Natalie Gates